tu2/os_specific/openbsd/README.md

 # OpenBSD howto

-A short howto_install_openbsd tutorial and hopefully many more.
+A short installation and general usage of the operating system tutorial.

 ## OpenBSD online resources